H-1B Visa Fees in 2026: Cost to Employer, Transfer, Extensions | VisaNation

 • For employers with 26 or more full-time employees, the fee is $1,500.

-• Some organizations are exempt including, higher education institutions, nonprofits affiliated with higher education institutions, nonprofit or governmental research organizations, primary or secondary schools, and nonprofits with established curriculum-related clinical training programs.
+• Some organizations are exempt, including higher education institutions, nonprofits affiliated with higher education institutions, nonprofit or governmental research organizations, primary or secondary schools, and nonprofits with established curriculum-related clinical training programs.

-• Public Law 114-113 Fee: This H-1B fee applies to companies with more than 50 employees with over half on H-1B or L-1 status.
-The fee for these companies is $4,000.
-However, USCIS may exempt this fee.
+• Public Law 114-113 Fee: $4,000.
+This H-1B fee applies to companies with more than 50 employees, in which over half of the company employees are on H-1B or L-1 status.

 • $600 for employers with 26 or more Full-Time Employees (FTEs)